 In addition to his professional commitments, Dr. Pestello has been involved in local, state, and national organizations.
 In 2011, he was invited by New York Gov. Andrew Cuomo to serve on the Central New York Regional Economic Development Council (REDC), where he co-chairs the Public Participation Committee.
 He also serves on the board of New York's Commission on Independent Colleges and Universities (cIcu), Syracuse 20/20, and CenterState CEO.
 Previously, he was involved with the United Way of Greater Dayton, the Ohio Partnership for Continued Learning, and the Association for Catholic Colleges and Universities.

 He earned his doctoral degree from the University of Akron-Kent State University joint Ph.D. program in sociology in 1985, his master’s degree in sociology from the University of Akron in 1981 and his bachelor’s degree in sociology in 1974 from John Carroll University, a Jesuit institution in Cleveland.

 Dr. Pestello’s spouse, Frances, is also a sociologist and served as chair of the department of sociology, anthropology, and social work at the University of Dayton.
 She currently teaches in Le Moyne's Sociology Department.
-They have two children, a daughter, Vitina, an alumna of the University of Dayton, and a son, Ferdinando, who attends Le Moyne College.
+They have two children, a daughter, Vitina, an alumna of the University of Dayton, and a son, Ferdinando, a 2013 graduate of Le Moyne College.